ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 2. The AS creates two sets "trl_patch" of token hashes, i.e., one  "removed" set and one "added" set, as related to this TRL update.

-3. The AS fills the two sets with the token hashes of the removed and added Access Tokens, respectively, from/to the TRL portion considered at step 1.
+3. The AS fills the two sets with the token hashes of the removed and added access tokens, respectively, from/to the TRL portion considered at step 1.

 4. The AS creates a new series item, which includes the two sets from step 3.